-Blockchains make it possible to develop applications where multiple parties can record digital transactions without needing a trusted or central authority (like international currency transactions).
+Blockchains allow the development of applications where multiple parties can record digital transactions without needing a trusted or central authority (like international currency transactions).
 Such an approach has profound implications for election integrity, securities settlement, duplicate medical records, and music distribution.

-So, even if you’re a total newbie, you’ll find the information contained herein beneficial.
-It’s all boiled down in a very easy-to-understand format, and even the greenest of beginners will find it easy to work with.
+So, even if you're a total newbie, you'll find the information herein beneficial.
+It's all boiled down in a very easy-to-understand format; even the greenest of beginners will find it easy to work with.

 A blockchain is only a type of database.
 It is a concept that seems complicated, but if understood, it's pretty simple.